-I often ask people, ‘How many of you want to be financially independent?’ and many people put their hands up.
-Why then do such a small percentage ever obtain that financial freedom?
+I often ask people, ‘How many of you want to achieve financial independence?’ and many people put their hands up.
+Why then do such a small percentage ever obtain that goal of financial freedom?

 I believe that they are setting a goal that is not aligned and congruent with what they value most.

-Every individual has a set of priorities, so do you… a set of values that you live their life by – things that are most important to least important in your life.
+Every individual has a set of priorities and goals they want to achieve, so do you… a set of values that you live their life by – things that are most important to least important in your life.

 Whatever is highest on your list of values is something that you’ll spontaneously do.